 Create a cushion.
-Often, it's not a matter of "if" items of a personal nature will infringe on your academic work, but it's "when" they will occur.
+Often, it's not a matter of "if" items of a personal nature will infringe on your academic work, but it's "when" they'll occur.
 Plan ahead and leave yourself a cushion of time each week so that you can complete your weekly coursework even if personal emergencies arise.

 Time management is key.
 Use good time management and planning skills so that you don't leave your academic work to the last minute.
 Use the built-in calendar and My Blackboard tools, mentioned in the previous section, to prioritize tasks.

-You need to put in some effort to achieve balance between school and your other responsibilities, but you can do it!
+You need to put in some effort to achieve a balance between school and your other responsibilities, but you can do it!

 Set goals.
-Develop long-term and short-term academic goals, with timeframes, for completing your college work.
+Develop long-term and short-term academic goals, with timeframes, for completing your work.
 Whether your goal is to complete a degree, a certificate, or to take a few courses for personal or professional growth, plan the time it will take to meet your goal while handling your other responsibilities.
 Don't sign up for more courses than you can reasonably handle.

 You can import a Blackboard course calendar into external calendar applications.